sikfeng/aider-agent/README.md

-# Aider Agent Repository
+# Raider Backend Repository

-This repository contains the implementation of the Aider Agent, a system designed to manage and interact with various agents for code analysis and task management.
+This repository contains the implementation of the Raider Backend, a system designed to manage and interact with various agents for code analysis and task management.

 ## Table of Contents